StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 The resulting precision estimates for the clone detectors are also shown in Table~\ref{tbl:results}.
 As already mentioned, Deckard achieves subpar precision, i.e., only 46\% of Deckard's reported code clones are assessed as such by the three judges.
 This observation has already been reported for prior evaluations~\cite{DBLP:conf/icse/WangSWXR18,DBLP:conf/sigsoft/SainiFLBL18}.
 The other tools, including StoneDetector, perform at high precision levels between 97-100\%, while near-miss clone detectors NiCad and SourcererCC achieve the best precision.
 Compared to prior evaluations, we find in general better precision numbers.
 This can, though, be attributed to the chosen minimum size of 15 lines of code clones, compared to the 6 lines used in other work.
-Increased minimum clone size supports the precision of clone detectors, as has already been reported by~\citet{DBLP:conf/icse/WangSWXR18}. \\ \fbox{ \parbox{.95\textwidth}{ StoneDetector detects code clones in Java source code, similar to other state-of-the-art clone detectors, at very high precision. } }
+Increased minimum clone size supports the precision of clone detectors, as has already been reported by~\citet{DBLP:conf/icse/WangSWXR18}. \\ \fbox{ \parbox{.95\textwidth}{ When compared with state-of-the-art conventional clone detectors for Java source code, StoneDetector detects code clones with competitive recall and finds more code clones with 30\% to 50\% syntactical variance.
+At the same time, StoneDetector detects code clones in Java source code, similar to other state-of-the-art clone detectors, at very high precision. } }